alphagov/paas-ip-authentication-route-service/README.md

-# Reliability Engineering IP Whitelisting Route Service
+# GOV.UK PaaS IP authentication Route Service

 This repo contains a simple Nginx application which acts as a proxy for your web applications and provides an IP restriction layer.